Substance misuse has been identified as a major issue for LGBT people.

 The UK Drug Policy Commission published a literature review about drug use amongst the LGBT communities in 2010: The Impact of Drugs on Different Minority Groups: A Review of the UK Literature, Part 2: LGBT Groups as well as a briefing document and implications for policy and practice.

-As a result, the government's new 2010 Drug Strategy states, "Services also need to be responsive to the needs of specific groups such as black and ethnic minorities and Lesbian, Gay, Bisexual and Transgender users."
+As a result, the government's 2010 Drug Strategy states, "Services also need to be responsive to the needs of specific groups such as black and ethnic minorities and Lesbian, Gay, Bisexual and Transgender users."
+However, to be honest, there does not seem to be much support from government to tackle substance misuse amongst LGBTs.

-We can also take responsibility for our actions: we don't have to use alcohol, drugs or tobacco; we can develop other ways of reducing and coping with stress.
+We can take responsibility for our actions: we don't have to use alcohol, drugs or tobacco but it is a hard struggle once we have become addicted.
+We can develop other ways of reducing and coping with stress.